We transport your visitors back in time

 Kindly funded by the TIDE – or ‘Atlantic Network for Developing Historical Maritime Tourism’ – project, this is a partnership between Derry City and Strabane District Council, Urban Scale Interventions and Zubr Curio.

-Initially available at the Foyle Maritime Festival 2022, the museum VR experience will go on permanent display at the Tower Museum.
+Initially available at the Foyle Maritime Festival 2022, the Tower Museum VR experience will go on permanent display at the Tower Museum.

 Making Waves: Sharing Irish history through museum VR